 Since 2009, ELN director, Mara Huber, has been visiting the Mara Region of Tanzania, cultivating partnerships with local NGOs and connecting UB students and colleagues with opportunities for engagement and collaboration.

 While our visits have featured a number of partners and NGOs, Hope Revival Children's Organization (HRCO), under the leadership of Executive Director Stephen Marwa, has emerged as our primary partner.
 HRCO supports its most vulnerable community members through a number of programs and social entrepreneurship initiatives.
 Over the years, UB students have contributed to HRCO's work in significant and extraordinary ways.
+Our students have started reusable sanitary pad projects, contributed to community surveys, and developed educational materials to support empowerment and community growth.
+These efforts have caught the attention of the local leadership, with hopes to further build momentum and scale.

 You can read about the history of our collaboration through this open source eBook